pantaluna/esp32_mjd_components/components/mjd_neom8n/README.md

 ## CHIP Info for this specific GPS Board
-- The system software runs from ROM (opposed to from Flash).
+- The system software runs from ROM.
 The module contains no Flash so firmware upgrades are not possible; this is fine because the ROM contains the recent version V3.x.
 - The board supports UBX Protocol Version 18.00 (a recent version).
 A dump of the message UBX->MON->VER :

 ```